Expert Guide on How to Keep Birds Away from Your Home & Garden

 The best way to deal with problem birds is to deny them access to shelter, food, and nesting sites.

-- Block up areas where birds can access lofts, eaves, vents, and outbuildings.
-Use galvanized steel mesh or chicken wire to block up holes.
+• Block up areas where birds can access lofts, eaves, vents, and outbuildings.
+Use galvanised steel mesh or chicken wire to block up holes.

-- Use pest-proof compost bins.
-Get rid of rubbish regularly and store it in sturdy bins with tightfitting lids.
+• Use pest-proof compost bins.
+Get rid of rubbish regularly and store it in sturdy bins with tight-fitting lids — this matters especially for gulls, which raid bins.
 Remove standing water from fountains, birdbaths, and gutters.

 Natural Deterrents and DIY Bird Repellents

 Birds are very dependent on their sense of sight, and you can use this to scare them away.
-Visual deterrents like reflective objects and even decoy predators like owls and hawks make birds think an area is not safe.
-However, birds often get used to static objects, so visual deterrents that move with the wind or by battery or solar power are a good idea.
+Visual deterrents like reflective objects and decoy predators (such as plastic owls and hawks) make birds think an area isn't safe.
+The catch is that birds quickly get used to anything static — a fake owl that never moves soon stops fooling them — so deterrents that move with the wind, or by battery or solar power, work better.

 Effective Bird Control Methods